135 Years, and Our Vision Has Never Been Clearer.

 In 1884, John J. Appel and Fred Gregory opened their insurance agency in downtown Indianapolis with a rented office and a $7 desk.
-Today, with 130 employees and growing, Gregory & Appel Insurance is a leading independent insurance agency in the United States.
+Today, with over 140 employees and growing, Gregory & Appel Insurance is a leading independent insurance agency in the United States.

 We’re proud of our history and our uncommon position in this industry.
 Unlike many large firms, Gregory & Appel has grown organically, rather than through mergers or acquisitions, which means our success is directly tied to your success.
 As a privately held, independent firm we’re free to focus on our employees and our clients.